JJWallis/bloggr-landing-page/README.md

 }
 ```

-By far the most challenging feature of this project was controlling the responsiveness of the primary background images, within the `<main>` sections of the content.
-This was not too difficult to achieve at mobile and tablet screens, for which I placed them within a responsive flex container to keep them aligned with the rest of the content.
+By far the most challenging feature of this project was controlling the responsiveness of the primary background images within the main sections of content.
+This was not too difficult to achieve for mobile and tablet devices, since I was able to place them within a responsive flex container to keep them aligned with the rest of the content.

-However, I had to learn and implement the CSS `calc()` function to achieve the design of keeping both images pinned to opposite sides of the viewport, especially as both sides scaled further apart from one another.
-Using a calc value of 100% plus a desired fixed amount added on top would pin the image to the right viewport edge, whilst a value of 0% minus a fixed amount would do so to the left.
+However, I had to learn and implement the CSS `calc()` function to achieve the design of keeping both images pinned to opposite sides of the viewport, especially as both sides grew further.
+Using a calc value of 100% plus a desired fixed amount (using absolute units) added on top would pin the image to the right viewport edge, whilst a value of 0% minus a fixed amount would do so to the left.

-This still did not completely solve my problem, as at ultra-wide viewport sizes both images would fly off to the sides and become mis-aligned with the primary content when the max-width hit on my utility class.
-In order to solve this, I decided to position the images in relation to their corresponding empty flex container within the primary content, so they would respond in line with the centered content.
+This still did not completely solve my problem, as at ultra-wide viewport sizes both images would fly off to the sides and become mis-aligned with the primary content when the primary maximum width hit.
+In order to solve this, I decided to position the images in relation to their corresponding empty flex container, so they would respond in line with the centered content.

 ```css
 .infastructure__phones-parent {